 Your goal for physical therapy is to make your everyday tasks and activities easier.
 It will help you with walking, climbing stairs, or even getting in and out of bed.

 Whatever your needs, your physical therapist can come up with a treatment plan to suit you.
-But the first thing he'll try to do is ease your back pain and boost your flexibility.
-To do this, he may try what's called "manual therapy."
+But the first thing they'll try to do is ease your back pain and boost your flexibility.
+To do this, they may try what's called "manual therapy."
 It's a fancy way of saying "hands-on" treatment.
 It can include:

 Massage.
 It helps relax your muscles, increases circulation, and eases pain in your soft tissues.

 Mobilization.
 Slow, measured movements are used to twist, pull, or push bones and joints into position.
 This can help with flexibility.

 Manipulation.
 Your therapist puts pressure on your body with their hands or a device.
 It can range from gentle to strong, and slow to fast.

 Your physical therapist can teach you specific stretching exercises to get rid of pain and stiffness.

 After focusing on your pain, the therapist will probably work to improve your flexibility, strength, and endurance.

 A lot of it can be done at home or work.
 Here are some tips: